mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 80 - Nested Try Catch/readme.md

 }

 // transaction error policy is not defined in this function
-// so we don't have repeated code
-// code is more readable
+// so you don't have repeated code and code is more readable
-// It is up to the transaction
-// and the error to decide what to do
+// It is up to the transaction and the error to decide what to do
 ```

 # Detection